Can Dogs Sense an Evil Person?

 What Does “Evil” Mean?

-Before diving into whether dogs can sense an evil person, it’s important to understand what “evil” entails.
+Before diving into whether dogs can sense an evil person, it’s crucial to understand what “evil” entails.
 In human terms, the concept of evil involves moral and ethical judgments, encompassing actions or intentions that are malevolent or harmful.
 These judgments are deeply rooted in culture, religion, and philosophy, making them highly subjective and complex.

 For dogs, however, the concept of “evil” does not exist in the same way.
 Dogs operate on instincts, emotions, and learned behaviors rather than moral evaluations.
 What dogs can do, though, is assess a person’s behavior, body language, and even subtle physiological signals, which could make them react negatively or positively to someone.
 This ability might explain why people think dogs can sense if someone is “evil.”